1. Introduction & who we are

 What we do not collect

-- No email address or password to sign in to Hubbly; your Hubbly account is anonymous.
-(Connecting a Google Calendar is optional and is covered under “Connected calendars” above.)
+- No email address or password is required to use Hubbly; your Hubbly account is anonymous by default.
+(Linking a Google or Apple sign-in for recovery, and connecting an external calendar, are optional and covered above.)

 - No advertising identifiers and no advertising profiles.